MARKETProtocol/docs/source/includes/_smart-contracts.md

 More information on forming correct queries can be found in their [documentation](http://docs.oraclize.it/#ethereum-quick-start-simple-query).

-Our [dApp](https://app.marketprotocol.io) additionally has some help in formatting your queries correctly and a test environment to ensure the queries are correct prior to contract deployment.
+[MPX](https://dapp.marketprotocol.io) additionally has some help in formatting your queries correctly and a test environment to ensure the queries are correct prior to contract deployment.

 ### Additional parameters